A washer-drier is all well and good, but what about after that? You need Laundroid.

 Laundroid is a collaboration between housing firm Daiwa House, Panasonic and Seven Dreamers.
 In 2017, it will start rolling out folding machines for big institutions, followed by beta machines.
 Then in 2019, a full retail model should be available (though it is still in the development stage).

 Engadget witnessed a demonstration, and while the firm is keeping schtum on how the machine actually works, it still looks impressive.
-A t-shirt that had just been washed was sorted, identified as said garment, and then folded neatly, all within minutes.

 This sorting process is part of the reason why it’s taking so long for the machines to be ready.
 It’s not easy differentiating between a t-shirt and a pair of pants, especially if said underwear are of the voluminous Y-front variety.
 It’s also not easy for a robot to fold clothes, because they’re so malleable.
 It takes a lot more dexterity to work with soft materials than hard ones like wood or metal.